 - For a 1st offense, a refusal to take a chemical test will result in an automatic 1-year suspension of your driver’s license

-- A mandatory driver’s license restoration fee of up to $2,000.
+- A mandatory driver’s license restoration fee of up to $2,000

 Consecutive Suspensions for Refusal and DUI Convictions

-License Suspension Appeal Hearing
+What Happens at a License Suspension Appeal Hearing?

 - The driver refused to submit to chemical testing; and

-In some cases, I have been successful in proving that the police officer did not have reasonable grounds to place a driver under arrest for DUI by establishing that the driver did not display signs of impairment such as erratic or dangerous driving behavior prior to the vehicle stop by the police.
-In other cases, I have been able to establish that the driver was not provided with a meaningful opportunity to comply with the chemical test request by the police.
+In some cases, I have proved that the police officer did not have reasonable grounds to place a driver under arrest for DUI.
+I established that the driver did not display signs of impairment such as erratic or dangerous driving behavior before the police stopped the vehicle.

-Medical Condition Defense
+Medical Condition Defense in Refusal Cases

 - Hemophiliacs and those with a blood clotting disorder

-- Individuals taking anti-coagulant medications
+- Individuals taking anticoagulant medications

 I can review the circumstances of your case and your medical history to determine whether a medical condition prevented you from completing the chemical testing requested by the police.